 Clinical and Translational Research Concentration

-UW Health Systems and Population Health Master of Science (MS) clinical and translational research concentration is designed to provide students with a solid foundation in clinical and translational research methods, as well as related competencies such as grant writing, ethical research conduct, and leadership.
+The UW HSPop MS concentration in Clinical and Translational Research (CTR) is designed to provide students with a solid foundation in clinical and translational research methods, as well as related competencies such as grant writing, ethical research conduct, and leadership.

 Students who complete this concentration will have met core competencies established by the National Center for Advancing Translational Sciences (NCATS).
 The clinical and translational research concentration is an excellent option for scholars involved in the NCATS Clinical Translational Sciences Awards (CTSA) Program.
 NCATS one of the institutes and centers at the National Institutes of Health (NIH).